Find Poker Players

 Try to position one or more lights directly above the table pointing down at the board cards or both ends

 of the poker table.
+Every seat at the table should be equally lit.
 You should also have lighting from outside the table to assist players in viewing their hole cards.

 Encourage your players to wear hats and sunglasses to protect from the glare of so much light coming from so many directions.